axel-sirota/terraform-fundamentals-aws/exercises/06/README.md

 We need to specify the S3 bucket which stores the state, and we can't use a variable or a local, so you'll need to first edit `providers.tf` to enter the actual name of your bucket.
 Note that this means going into the console and actually creating it.

-Now run `terraform apply` in your Cloud9 IDE.
+Now run `terraform apply`.
 This will create an instance.
 (You might want to take note of the instance ID which is shown in the EC2 console.)

 Run `terraform plan` and confirm that Terraform says nothing needs to be done.
 You should see something like this: